Kiln-AI/demos/end_to_end_project_demo/README.md

 Next we tried fine-tuning 13 models for this task.
 This involved building a training data set using synthetic data, then dispatching fine-tune jobs.
 We tried:

- - Various base models: Llama, Qwen, Gemini, GPT 4.1
+ - Various base models: Llama, Qwen, Gemini, GPT-4.1
  - Various fine-tuning providers: Fireworks, Together, OpenAI, Google Vertex.
 Note: we didn't do local, but that's also possible.
- - A range of parameters: we varried epochs, lora-rank, learning rate.
+ - A range of parameters: we varied epochs, lora-rank, learning rate.

 There were some promising results in the batch (15%+ gains in evals over the base model), but I'd experiment more before picking a winner.